 The Largest Water/Wastewater Treatment Contractor in Idaho

 RSCI has the capability to self-perform up to 95% of the project scope with approximately 250 construction professionals.
 The ability to self-perform the following diverse ranges of work is the basis of our expertise: earthwork, site piping, structural concrete, structural steel, miscellaneous metals, mechanical piping, plumbing, equipment installation, and electrical.
-Completed projects range from $50K to $45M.
+Completed projects range from $50,000 to $50,000,000.

 RSCI is the largest water/wastewater treatment contractor in Idaho, boasting over three decades of experience.
 Our accomplished team and abundant resources enable the successful execution of any treatment facility successfully.
-In addition to water/wastewater, RSCI also constructs bridges, dams, fish facilities, and many other government facilities.
+In addition to water/wastewater, RSCI also constructs bridges, dams, fish facilities, and government facilities.

 RSCI specializes in complex, challenging, and technical projects, often remote with limited access, and usually performed in extreme conditions over a short working season with mandatory milestones and completion dates.
 These are the projects in which RSCI employees thrive, demonstrating ingenuity in planning and problem-solving.

 Mechanical & Electrical

-RSCI’s in-house mechanical and electrical teams will be involved in the entire project.
-From the proposal through design, construction, commissioning, and turn-over.
+RSCI’s in-house mechanical and electrical teams are involved in the entire project: proposal through design, construction, commissioning, and turn-over.
 Mechanical and electrical systems are critical aspects of a project, and RSCI’s past success often results in controlling and self-performing this work.
 RSCI’s team procures long lead item equipment early in the design phase, and highly qualified tradesmen put quality work in place.